AchrafKassioui/Learning-SpriteKit/README.md

 *6 March 2024*

-In SpriteKit, you can get a texture from any node, including a collection of nodes, which you can group under the same `SKNode`.
+In SpriteKit, you can get a texture from any node, which includes its children.
 For example, you could define a node using `SKShapeNode`, get the texture of that node, and create a `SKSpriteNode` with the texture.

-Similarly, you can get the resulting texture of many nodes at one,
+I use that feature to create better physics bodies for nodes such as `SKShapeNode`:

 ```swift
 if let nodeTexture = view.texture(from: myNode) {